gabdub/ta-tweaks/README.md

 * Recent project list
 * Menues to create new projects and add files to the project (the current file, all open files or all files from a directory)
 * CTAG file search (add a text file to the project and mark it as a CTAG file) (use the RUN command to update the file)
-* RUN commands from the project (add a command to the project an run it with a double clic or enter)
+* RUN commands from the project (add a command to the project an run it with a double click or enter)
 * RUN command parameter __%{projfiles}__ is replaced with a temporary filename that includes the list of all project files
 * RUN command parameter __%{projfiles.ext1.ext2...}__ only project files with the given extensions are included
 * Select more than one file or command to open/run several at once